Q3 (New York City bus): NYCBOT and NYCTA operation

+Bus redesigns

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Q3 would have been replaced by a "neighborhood" bus route, the QT68, which would have been extended south to Federal Circle and north to Jamaica Hospital.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
-Shortly before the announcement of the bus redesign, the Q3 was extended southwest to the AirTrain JFK's Lefferts Boulevard station to accommodate long-term construction at JFK Airport.
+Shortly before the announcement of the bus redesign, the Q3 was extended southwest to the AirTrain JFK's Lefferts Boulevard station to accommodate long-term construction at JFK Airport on March 27, 2022.
 The changes would remain in effect until at least 2026, when JFK's new Central Terminal Area was completed.
 The new draft plan also called for the Q3 to be extended to the Lefferts Boulevard station.
 Therefore, no further changes to the Q3 would need to be made in the bus redesign, other than the elimination of closely spaced stops.

+A final bus-redesign plan was released in December 2023.
+Under this plan, the Q3's extension to the Lefferts Boulevard station would be made permanent.

+On December 17, 2024, addendums to the final plan were released.
+Among these, stop changes were made to the Q3 to account for the Port Authority redevelopment project, which may affect the routing as the development proceeds.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+The Q3 is part of Phase I, which started on June 29, 2025.